Come on up to Upper Hunter Shire, the Horse Capital of Australia!

 The annual Scone Horse Festival is also not to be missed!
 The festival pays homage to all horse breeds, from Thoroughbreds to Australian Stock Horses and draught horses, along with the men and women who dedicate their lives to these animals.
 It features events such as a street parade, charity rodeo, sheep dog trials, and all manner of equestrian competitions, from polo to a 2-day racing carnival.
 The grand finale is a family picnic on Lake Glenbawn, complete with fireworks.

-For those who are all about the finer things in life, a visit to Upper Hunter Country’s magnificent wineries is in order.
+For those who are all about the finer things in life, a visit to the Upper Hunter Shire's magnificent wineries is in order.
 The localities of Denman, Jerrys Plains and Merriwa all feature wonderful cellar doors where you can stop for a delicious meal and a glass (or more) of local wine.

-Adventure in Upper Hunter
+Adventure in the Upper Hunter Shire

 Battery Rock, a collection of spectacular volcanic basalt rock formations estimated to be around 35 million years old, is only a short drive from Merriwa.
 This formation is both aesthetically and geologically fascinating, and it makes a great place for a picnic.